 School Psychological Services

 School Psychologists conduct psycho-educational or psycho-emotional evaluations, counseling geared towards maximizing a student’s academic, behavioral, and social progress at school.
 Social Skills counseling is also available.
 Family counseling also available geared towards optimizing consistency, structure, and good communication between home and school.
-Our School Psychologists are also trained to conduct interim placement IEP meetings and are used for their expertise during Possible Change of Placement IEP meetings, the development of Behavior Support Plans, Behavior Intervention Plans, Functional Analysis Assessments, and Manifestation Determination IEP meetings.
-School Psychologists are also Behavior Intervention Case Managers.
-They are playing an increasing role in the Response To Intervention (RTI) process.
-Their assessment findings help to determine whether or not a student qualifies as a student with an educational disability.
-If a student is identified with an educational disability than the School Psychologist typically facilitates discussion on the Least Restrictive and Most Appropriate Educational Environment for a student to receive their free and appropriate public education.
+Our School Psychologists are also trained to conduct interim placement IEP meetings.
+These are used for their expertise during possible change of placement IEP meetings, Behavior Intervention Plans and Functional Behavioral Assessments.
+Their assessment findings help determine whether or not a student qualifies as a student with an educational disability.
+If a student is identified with an educational disability then the School Psychologist typically facilitates discussion on the least restrictive and most appropriate educational environment for a student to receive their free and appropriate public education.

 Educational Specialists (Special Education Teachers)

 Provide Specialized Academic Instruction to students with educational disabilities.
-They are also experts at using curriculum-based assessment or standardized academic assessments to assess a student's academic functioning levels.
-They are able to break the curriculum down into manageable parts so the student is able to achieve maximum academic progress.
-They also act as case managers to students on their caseload and are responsible for staying in compliance with the student’s goals and objectives and Individualized Education Plan.
+They are also experts at using curriculum-based assessment or standardized academic assessments to assess a student's academic functioning level.
+They are able to break down the curriculum into manageable parts so the student is able to achieve maximum academic progress.
+They also act as the case managers to students and are responsible for staying in compliance with the student’s goals and objectives, as well as the Individualized Education Plan.

 Educational Specialist Instructional Assistants